flyingjc13/ReadingList/Transformer/README.md

 They further enhance the performance by combining two encoders together.
 They experimented with cascaded encoder (transformer encoder on top of RNMT+ encoder) and multi-column encoder (outputs from two encoder are concatenated).

 So this is what you can do when you have a lot of GPUs :)

+Update 2: In this [paper](https://arxiv.org/pdf/1808.08946.pdf), the authors use experiments to show that transformer and CNNs do not outperform RNNs on tasks requiring long-range dependencies (e.g. aubject-verb agreement).
+However, transformer is better than CNNs and RNNs in feature extraction (e.g. word sense disambiguation).